Cry of the City: Reception

+Variety listed the film as a box office disappointment.

 At the time the film was released, The New York Times praised Cry of the City as "taut and grimly realistic".
 The review praised the performances as "thoroughly effective", and said that "Victor Mature, an actor once suspected of limited talents, turns in a thoroughly satisfying job as the sincere and kindly cop, who not only knows his business but the kind of people he is tracking down".

 The staff at Variety magazine liked the film and wrote, "The hard-hitting suspense of the chase formula is given topnotch presentation in Cry of the City.
 It's an exciting motion picture, credibly put together to wring out every bit of strong action and tension inherent in such a plot.
 Robert Siodmak's penchant for shaping melodramatic excitement that gets through to an audience is realistically carried out in this one".

+The Brooklyn Eagle was impressed: “No pale carbon copy or stale rehashing of stale matters…top-notch melodrama, well written, well played, down to the smallest role, and handled with maximum know-how by…Siodmak….Instead of…casting Mature as the gangster and…Conte as the detective, they reversed the roles and the gamble paid off….The opening really is the opening.
+Conte recovers, escapes from prison…and the movie turns into one long manhunt, skilfully sustained.”

 The film has been highly praised by modern critics, and is viewed as an important example of the film noir genre.
 The Time Out Film Guide praises the realistic look and feel of the city: "Rarely has the cruel, lived-in squalor of the city been presented in such telling detail, both in the vivid portrayal of ghetto life and in the astonishing parade of corruption uncovered in the night (a slug-like shyster; a monstrous, sadistic masseuse; a sleazy refugee abortionist, etc.)".

 Raymond Borde and Etienne Chaumeton writing in A Panorama of American Film Noir 1941–1953 comments that director Siodmak had better noir efforts but the film does have one lasting image, "Siodmak will rediscover neither the brilliance of The Killers nor the 'finish' of Criss Cross in the over-rushed, too uneven, Cry of the City: for all that, one will remember the figure of a forever famished masseuse, a real 'phallic woman' who, with a flick of the wrists, has a 'tough guy' at her mercy".

 In Film Noir: The Dark Side of the Screen, Foster Hirsch said that Siodmak's characters "are nurtured by their obsessions".
 The Candella character, "as Colin McArthur notes in Underworld USA, 'hunts his quarry with an almost metaphysical hatred'".

 Hirsch describes Rome's innocence in the jewel robbery, despite his criminal background, as an "ironic variation on the wrong man theme" of some film noir movies.
 "Branded for a crime he did not commit, the Conte character becomes a true criminal, enmeshed in a web from which there is no escape".